AI in patient portals pharma

 Basic functionalities:

-- Limited interactivity: Interactions are primarily transactional, hindering two-way communication and personalized support.
+• Limited interactivity: Interactions are primarily transactional, hindering two-way communication (e.g., thourgh patient portal messages) and personalized support.
 They don’t enable patients to offer feedback.

-Although a breakthrough in health information technology, AI in pharma and healthcare can come with biases.
+Although a breakthrough in health information technology, AI in pharma can come with biases.
 It is well known that artificial intelligence bears social biases, a normal result of being trained by people and human-generated inputs.
-Thus, it can generate biased inputs in clinical trials, for instance.
-There is a relevant number of cases of health studies biased towards white male subjects.
-This meant that the results wouldn’t apply to people of colour and women, in general.

-These limitations can lead to patient frustration and ultimately, decreased engagement with the portal.
-Technologies like AI in pharma marketing are the way to personalize the user experience and unlock the full potential of patient portals.
+These limitations can lead to patient frustration and ultimately, decreased engagement with the such a tool.
+Technologies like AI in pharma marketing are the way to personalize the user experience and unlock the full potential of portals.

-1.3 The potential of AI and Machine Learning in patient portals
+1.3 The potential of artificial intelligence in patient portals

-As already said, AI and ML can revolutionize patient portals by personalizing the user experience and creating a more dynamic and interactive platform.
+As already said, AI and machine learning can revolutionize patient portals by personalizing the user experience and creating a more dynamic and interactive platform.
+Generative AI and large language models should be integrated into patient portals to automate and enhance patient-provider communication.

 In 2024, the global market size for AI in healthcare was valued at US$20.9 billion.
 By 2029 it is expected to grow to US$148.4 billion, with a 48.1% CAGR.
-The abundance of health data available encourages the rise of a multitude of AI healthcare applications that streamline operations, bring more efficacy, health equity, accuracy, patient engagement, and patient outcomes.
+The abundance of health data available encourages the rise of a multitude of AI-driven technologies and AI tools, that streamline operations and bring more efficacy, health equity, accuracy, patient engagement, and patient outcomes.

 2. Enhancing patient experiences with personalization